Elmerh14/Brain-Tumor-Detection-and-Classification/README.md

 https://drive.google.com/drive/folders/1DYim2wMTdh1qwMDlxpv-pdnR_KAwLHff?usp=drive_link

 Download the `.pt` files and place them in the `runs/` directory to reproduce evaluation and Grad-CAM results without retraining.
+The `runs` directory is not included so make this directroy in the root of the project.
 The csv files are required.
 If you want to train the model you will get the csv files.

 ---